-baking from scratch, comfort food, cupcake frosting, frost what makes you happy, fruit dip, housewife, icing, mother of boys, nut-free baking, real milk chocolate buttercream frosting, recipe, sandwich cookie filling
+baking from scratch, cakes and cupcakes, comfort food, frost what makes you happy, fruit dip, housewife, mother of boys, nut-free baking, real milk chocolate buttercream frosting, sandwich cookie filling

 I’ve been dreaming about milk chocolate buttercream since I first whipped up that White Chocolate Buttercream for Son #1′s birthday last year.
 The kid loves white chocolate, so I had to come up with something special just for him.
 I had no idea that the recipe would become the most sought after recipe on my blog.
 Who knew?

 Popularity aside, I am a steadfast Milk Chocolate Girl.
 I just love the stuff!
 So much so, that I always have at least one 6-pack of Hershey’s bars in the house in case of emergencies.
 The satisfying simplicity of milk chocolate can’t be beaten with a stick, I tell ya!

 I should know, because I ate many a wooden spoonful of milk chocolate buttercream during the recipe development process.
 This frosting is so light and creamy that it’s practically like eating a bowl full of chocolate mousse.